Editorial Mentorship at carte blanche

 A component of QWF’s Fresh Pages Diversity Initiative, the Editorial Mentorship at carte blanche is a temporary, part-time, paid opportunity designed to help an aspiring literary artist who is Black, Indigenous, or a person of colour develop skills in selecting and editing work for a literary journal.

-Learn about editing literary magazines and help curate a special fiction section at the Quebec Writers’ Federation’s online literary magazine, carte blanche.
+Learn about editing literary magazines and help curate a special section of the Quebec Writers’ Federation’s online literary magazine, carte blanche.

 Each year, the mentorship goes to a Quebec-based writer who shows promise and has demonstrated an interest in the chosen genre, but who has not yet had an opportunity to work as an editor.